-Credit may be received for one of MAT 562 and MAT 567, but not both
+Credit may be received for one of MAT 562 and MAT 567, but not both membership functions, fuzzy systems of various types, fuzzy control, and fuzzy clustering.

-This course introduces the basic theory of fuzzy sets and fuzzy logic, fuzzy systems, neural networks and neuro-fuzzy systems.
-Topics in Fuzzy Systems include: fuzzy sets and their operations, membership functions, fuzzy systems of various types, fuzzy control, and fuzzy clustering.
 Topics in Artificial Neural Networks include: artificial neural networks, the backpropagation algorithm, deep learning, adaptive neuro-fuzzy inference systems.
 Additional topics may include parameter selection and regularization for neural networks, and convolutional neural networks.